Big Ten Bowl Games 2022: How to Watch, Odds for Michigan, Ohio State, Penn State and more - NBC Sports

 This marks the first season since the CFP’s inception that two Big Ten teams have earned a spot in the same year.
 It’s Michigan’s second appearance (2021) and Ohio State’s fifth (2014, ’16, ’19, ’20).
 Ohio State is the only Big Ten team with a CFP national title, which the Buckeyes won the first time the playoff was held after the 2014 season.
 This is TCU’s first appearance in the playoff and Georgia’s third (2017, ’21).

 The team at NBC Sports EDGE has you covered for the entirety of bowl season, including the CFP semifinals and more, providing their favorite plays on everything from sides and totals to player props.
-Click here for insights, picks and reactions to all 42 bowl games across this holiday season.
+Click here for insights, picks and reactions to all 42 bowl games across this holiday season, and see below for Saturday’s YouTube Q&A from the EDGE team answering all your betting questions.

 Wolverines and Horned Frogs both seek first championship appearance